-The application period for the 2016/2017 Impact100 Metro Detroit award season has ended.
-Thanks to all the organizations that applied.
-If you have questions please contact us at firstname.lastname@example.org and we will have someone respond as soon as possible.
+The application period for the 2017/2018 grant year will begin soon.
+Please see below for information.
+If you have questions please contact us at email@example.com and we will have someone respond as soon as possible.

 Want to check out our on line application site?
 Here’s the link.

 Impact100 Metro Detroit funds projects with high potential for community impact in our Metropolitan Detroit community (Wayne, Oakland and Macomb counties).
 Grant funding comes from member contributions and each Impact member will vote to select the funded project(s).
-We pool $1,000 donations from our members to award grants with a minimum amount of $50,000.
-Our goal in 2017 is to offer grants of $100,000.
+We pool $1,000 donations from our members to award grants of $100,000, with a goal each year of increasing the number of projects we are able to fund at that level.

-We collect membership donations through the middle of January.
+We collect membership donations through the end of December.
 Grant applications are accepted from the beginning of January for approximately a month.
 Please see “Important Dates” for exact dates for each grant year cycle.
-Our members serve on committees that evaluate the grant proposals during March-April.
-The committees select finalists who then present to the full membership at the Grant Award Event on May 19th where the final vote will be cast and the grant recipients announced.
+Our members serve on committees that evaluate the grant proposals during March and April.
+The committees select finalists, who then present to the full membership at the Grant Award Event each May where the final vote will be cast and the grant recipients announced.

 Applications are accepted for projects in any in of the following focus areas: human services, education, arts and culture, environment, and urban revitalization.